spinalcordtoolbox/sct_docker/README.rst

    repository.
 If you are using docker toolbox then then run``windows/sct-win_docker_toolbox.xlaunch``

-#.
-If this is the first time you have done this procedure, the system
-   will ask you if you want to add the remote PC (the docker container) as trust pc, type "yes" without "".
+   If this is the first time you have done this procedure, the system will ask you if you want to add the remote PC (the docker container) as trust pc, type "yes" without "".
 Then type the password to enter the docker container (by default "sct" without "").

-#.
-The graphic terminal emulator LXterminal should appear, which
-   allows copying and pasting commands, which makes it easier for users to use it.
+   The graphic terminal emulator LXterminal should appear, which allows copying and pasting commands, which makes it easier for users to use it.
    To check that X forwarding is working well write ``fsleyes &`` in LXterminal and FSLeyes should open, depending on how fast your computer is FSLeyes may take a few seconds to open.

-#.
-If after closing a program with graphical interface (i.e. FSLeyes)
-   LXterminal does not raise the shell ($) prompt then press Ctrl + C to finish closing the program.
+   Note: If after closing a program with graphical interface (i.e. FSLeyes) LXterminal does not raise the shell ($) prompt then press Ctrl + C to finish closing the program.

-#.
-Then enjoy SCT ;)

 Docker for Unix like OSes (GNU/Linux, BSD family, MacOS)